pahud/c9-ide/README.md

 # Running in AWS China

 1. Launch an EC2 instance in public subnet and enabled the public IP address.
-Make sure the security group has `HTTP`(tcp80) and `HTTPS`(tcp443) wide open(`0.0.0.0/0`).
+Make sure the security group has `HTTPS`(tcp443) wide open(`0.0.0.0/0`).
 Don't worry, we will restrict the ACL later.